Brian A. Joyce: Senate career

 During his tenure in the Senate, Joyce distinguished himself as a fierce advocate for the rights of disabled children and elderly citizens.
 He was credited with securing hundreds of millions of dollars for public schools in his district, and he was instrumental in the revitalization of the Neponset River and Blue Hills reservations.

 In 2004, after Massachusetts became the first U.S. state to legalize same-sex marriage, Joyce preserved equal marriage rights by filibustering a bill that would have banned same-sex marriage.
 At the time, Joyce explained his decision by stating that "I believe in an America where no religious body seeks to impose its will, directly or indirectly.
 Tradition as a rationale for discrimination is not persuasive."

 In May 2006, Joyce traveled to Pakistan in support of Bush Administration's efforts to court the allied nation in the war on terror, where he talked foreign policy on state-run PTV, joining then Republican Representative Mark Martin of Arkansas and New Mexico Attorney General Hector H. Balderas on a top Pakistani talk show.

-Joyce strongly opposed the Judge Rotenberg Center during his tenure in office, and he tried repeatedly to ban the Center's use of electric shock treatment on disabled children.
+Joyce strongly opposed the Judge Rotenberg Center during his tenure in office, and he tried repeatedly to ban the center's use of electric shock treatment on disabled children.
 The Judge Rotenberg Center has been condemned for torture by the United Nations special rapporteur on torture.

+During his political career, Joyce was given the nickname "Multiple Choice Joyce" for his propensity of taking whatever side of an issue was considered politically expedient.